 - Subscription to the APSAD e-newsletter

 APSAD offers a range of other activities for members.
-A conference is held annually, with this year's conference scheduled to take place in Brisbane 24 - 27 November.
+A conference is held annually, with this year's conference scheduled to take place in Perth Pan Pacific 8 - 11 November.
 Regional conferences and workshops are also supported, often jointly with other professional organisations.
 APSAD also produces a quarterly newsletter, to keep members up-to- date and provide a forum for discussion.

 HISTORY of APSAD